ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 They assign points to three sections: Timesheets, demos and sprint objectives.
 * Timesheets: Filling in the timesheet in time is worth **1 point**
 * Demos: Doing 1 demo is worth **2 points**
 * Sprint objectives: Each completed story point is worth **1 point**.
 For sprint objectives, they also use a point multiplier.
-X0 when the sprint has failed, X1 if 90% of the main goal of the sprint was achieved, X2 when 100% of the main goal was achieved and X3 when the entire sprint was a complete success.
+X0 when the sprint has failed, X1 when 90% of their main goal of the sprint was achieved, X2 when 100% of the main goal was achieved and X3 when the entire sprint was a complete success.

 For all three sections, they also assign badges.
 For example, the team can earn the gold badge when 15 sprints in a row are a complete success.